matrix-org/matrix.org/content/security-disclosure-policy.md

 The following is a list of known issues and/or things we do not consider to be an issue.
 Please **do not** send reports regarding the following:

-- Issues relating to SPF or DMARC.
+- Issues relating to SPF or DMARC
+- Reverse tabnabbing

 The Matrix.org Foundation does not ordinarily provide bug bounties, though organisations building on top of Matrix may do so in future.
 We maintain a